If you would like more information about the topics covered in this guide, please contact one of the LAC librarians:

 There Bodleian Libraries has a Scan & Deliver service (currently free of charge) for items held in its Book Storage Facility.
 Instead of requesting the physical item to a reading room, you can request scans of sections direct to your desktop.
 Further details can be found here: http://www.bodleian.ox.ac.uk/services/scan-and-deliver.

 PRISMA (Publicaciones y Revistas Sociales y Humanísticas) is a database containing over a hundred full text scholarly journals in the social sciences and humanities, for the academic study of Hispanic and Latin America and the Caribbean Basin.
 You can use this database to find journal articles and book reviews, either using a specific reference or searching for material on a particular subject.

 The database uses the universal ProQuest platform and we suggest that you try exlporing the database and refer to the ProQuest LibGuide for detailed help.
 The platform is, however, relatively straightforward and intuituve to use.

 Two important recent developments in the academic and library worlds have been changes to the funding of Open Access (OA) journal articles and the introduction of eLegal Deposit, which gives publishers the option of providing the five major UK libraries, including Oxford, with legal deposit copies of their journal articles and books in electronic rather than print form.

 The last couple of years have also seen interesting developments in the areas of Research Data Management (RDM) and Oxford's adoption of the Open Researcher and Contributor ID or ORCID.

-For more information about all three developments, please follow the links below (and for: OA and RDM, see the appropriate tab above; and for ORCID, see the box below):
+For more information about all three developments, please follow the links below (and for: OA and RDM, see the appropriate tab above):